 Klax Pedagogy at our School

 We start with the strengths of the pupils and thus promote a systematic development of knowledge and competences.
 Short instruction phases alternate with phases of self-organised learning.
 We give the students plenty of time to practice and be creative.
 They organise their own learning paths and provide individual proof of learning.
-The learning guides support this process and motivate students to see mistakes as opportunities zo learn.
-We use learning counters and station work.
+The Learning Guides support this process and motivate students to see mistakes as opportunities to learn.
+We use Learning Counters and Station Work.

 We treat each other with respect, trust each other and are ready to share our knowledge, our experience and our competences with each other.
-Our forms of learning are cooperative.
-The social community includes all those who live and work together in our Klax School: Students, educators, parents, kitchen staff and caretakers.
+Our learning forms are cooperative.
+The social community includes all those who live and work together at our Klax School: Students, educators, parents, kitchen staff and caretakers.
 They are all responsible for the community.
-That is why we speak of learning families.
+That is why we speak of Learning Families.
 They are mixed in age.
 There are also manageable reference groups.
 In our value principle, binding rules for living together are described in an understandable way.

 Successful learning requires a stimulating environment that takes into account that everyone learns differently.
 We take this into account with our learning studios and classrooms with different learning areas, many materials and challenging and varied tasks.
 A friendly, positive and solution-oriented atmosphere in the social community is also part of this.
 Students can feel confident that we encourage critical thinking and a willingness to take risks.

 Projects are of great importance at the Klax School.
 The Project Weeks, which take place several times a year mean learning from a different perspective.
 The weeks are jointly designed and implemented by pupils and teachers in order to acquire new knowledge through practical action.
 This requires the creative power and ideas of each individual.